DemonDxv/Anticheat-Open-Source/README.md

-# Anticheat-Open-Source
+# Open Source Anticheat
- A free anticheat for the community
+ A free anticheat for the community that is open source.